-If you’re not regularly building content to attract new visitors to your site yet, this would be a good time to get started.
+If you’re not regularly building content to attract new visitors to your site yet, your flashy design isn’t going to make much of a difference.

-Make sure to collect email addresses from people who visit your website, start a forum, let your fans comment on your blog posts, and make sure you’re engaging your audience.
+Collect email addresses from people who visit your website, start a forum, let your fans comment on your blog posts and make sure you’re engaging your audience.
 Relationship is key.